ncatlab/nlab-content/pages/6209.md

 *  A _dense_ $G_\delta$ set (i.e. a countable intersection of dense opens) in a Baire space is a Baire space under the subspace topology.
 See Dan Ma's blog, specifically Theorem 3 [here](https://dantopology.wordpress.com/2012/06/02/a-question-about-the-rational-numbers/).

-*  As mentioned above, the space of [[irrational numbers]], or equivalently of [[infinite sequences]] of [[natural numbers]], is also known as 'Baire space'.
-It is a Baire space in the present sense (since it admits a complete metric), but not much should be made of the fact it has the same name.
+*  As mentioned above, the space of [[infinite sequences]] of [[natural numbers]], or equivalently (up to topology) the space [[irrational numbers]], is also known as '[[Baire space of sequences|Baire space]]'.
+It is a Baire space in the present sense (since it admits a complete metric), but the coincidence of names appears to be just a coincidence.
 (It is much more important that Baire space is a [[Polish space]] than that Baire space is a Baire space.
-Of course, every Polish space is a Baire space too, so maybe it is important!)
+Of course, every Polish space is a Baire space too.)

 [[!redirects Baire space]]